Hotspot Shield Review

-Both have kill switches, an essential security feature, but Hotspot Shield only offers it on Windows.
+Both have kill switches, an essential security feature, but Hotspot Shield only offers it on Windows, iOS, MacOS and Android devices.
 Neither offers split tunneling.
 You should be able to stream from Netflix and torrent files with both VPNs.
 NordVPN gives you the same shared IP address each time (unless you want to pay extra for a dedicated IP address), while Hotspot Shield will give you a dynamic IP address that changes every time you connect.
 I prefer how Hotspot Shield regularly rotates its IP addresses, as it makes it harder for a hacker to track you.

 Now that we’ve gone over how NordVPN and Hotspot Shield’s features compare, let’s talk about their performance during tests.
 Hotspot Shield worked significantly faster on my Mac and slightly faster on my Windows than NordVPN.
 Neither system had any DNS or WebRTC leaks.
 Overall, if speed is your priority, I would recommend Hotspot Shield.
 But if you value privacy, I would go with NordVPN.

 Hotspot Shield might be the VPN for you if you like:

 - Can access Netflix: Hotspot Shield works with Netflix and other video streaming websites.